carla-simulator/carla/Docs/build_linux.md

     make PythonAPI
 ```

 Optionally, to compile the PythonAPI for a specific version of Python, run the below command in the root CARLA directory.
-Python versions 2.7, 3.6, 3.7, and 3.8 are supported.

 ```sh
     # Delete versions as required